skypaw/zelbet/README.md

 # zelbet
+# The main goal of this project is to learn python basics.
-# This project is created to learn python basics and also to calculate concrete reinforcment.
+# Zelbet is a python programm to calculate concrete reinforcment.